NextGenVest/challenge/README.md

 #### Challenge gotchas
 1. Your widget should be an [angular (1)](https://angularjs.org/) component.
-2. The current loading for rates information from [here](https://studentaid.ed.gov/sa/types/loans/interest-rates) cannot be done on the front-end.
+2. The loan rate information from [here](https://studentaid.ed.gov/sa/types/loans/interest-rates) cannot be done on the front-end.
 Must be done through a nodejs server.
-The other rates for private bank and university can be hardcoded from the instructions above.
+3. The other rates for private bank and university can be hardcoded from the instructions above.

 #### Completion checklist
 [ ] Your widgets are angular components